 For five year olds beginning school, Joanne Hughson, our Deputy Principal, takes a Bright Sparks parents and caregivers session.
 We encourage all new families, and families of current siblings who attend BDS to attend these sessions.

 Information about our school and learning programmes will be shared, and there will be an opportunity to ask questions and share information about your child.
-New students are invited to attend two school visits on the following two Thursday mornings from 9am to 10.40am.
-Please contact our school office for more information, and to book for the next available Bright Spark session: office@botanydowns.school.nz
+New students who have enroled at the school are invited to attend two school visits on the following two Wednesday mornings from 9.00 to 10.30am.
+Please contact our school office for more information, and to book for the next available Bright Sparks session: office@botanydowns.school.nz

 How to enrol: